e-dard/flask-s3/README.md

 flask-s3
 ========

-Seamlessly serve your static assets of your Flask app from Amazon S3
+Seamlessly serve the static assets of your Flask app from Amazon S3.
+Documentation to follow shortly.